Effective Tuesday, September 8, 2020, the library will be open for browsing, fax/copy and notary public services.

 - Print newspapers will not be available for public viewing.
-Links to the digital editions of the Bristol Press, Waterbury Republican-American, Hartford Courant and US Today have been placed on Library computers.
+Links to digital editions of the Bristol Press, Waterbury Republican-American, Hartford Courant and US Today have been placed on all available public computers.

 - The DVD collection will not be accessible to patrons.
 Library staff will get desired titles.
 A catalog computer will be available for patrons to search for available titles to borrow.

 - All toys have been removed from the Children’s Room to prevent the spread of germs.